stratisproject/StratisBitcoinFullNode/README.md

 We're building the Bitcoin protocol in C#, but plan to add many more features on top of Bitcoin:
 Adding POS support, Compiled Smart Contracts, NTumbleBit and Breeze wallet.

+Join the community at [slack](https://stratisplatform.slack.com)

 A Modular Approach
 ------------------